Improvements on some partial trace inequalities for positive semidefinite block matrices: Introduction

 \end{itemize}

 We will present some partial trace inequalities for positive semidefinite block matrices which improve the abovementioned results.
 The paper is organized as follows.
 In Section \ref{sec2}, we shall give a new method to prove Choi's result (R1).
-This new method can allow us to show an improvement on inequality (\ref{eqr5}); see Theorems \ref{thm21} and \ref{thm22}.
-In Section \ref{sec3}, we present inequalities for the second partial trace and prove an improvement on inequality (\ref{eqchoitr2}); see Theorem \ref{thm24}.
+This method can allow us to give an improvement on (\ref{eqr5}); see Theorem \ref{thm22}.
+In Section \ref{sec3}, we present inequalities for the second partial trace and show an improvement on (\ref{eqchoitr2}); see Theorem \ref{thm24}.
 In Section \ref{sec4}, we shall prove some inequalities involving both the first and second partial trace.
-Our results can also be viewed as the well improvements on inequalities (\ref{eqhl}) and (\ref{eqq4}); see Theorems \ref{thm42}, \ref{thm44} and \ref{thm4.4}.
+Our results can be viewed as improvements on (\ref{eqhl}) and (\ref{eqq4}); see Theorems \ref{thm42}, \ref{thm44} and \ref{thm4.4}.
 In Section \ref{sec5}, we give an application on Cauchy--Khinchin's inequality by using Theorems \ref{thm42} and \ref{thm44}; see Corollary \ref{ineqthm52}.
 In Section \ref{sec6}, we study the majorization inequalities related to partial traces for two by two block matrices; see Theorem \ref{thm52}.
-We also prove some inequalities about the unitarily invariant norms as well as the singular values, which extend slightly two recent results of Lin \cite{Lin14} and \cite{Lin16b}; see Theorems \ref{thm54} and \ref{thm37}.
+In addition, we also prove some inequalities about the unitarily invariant norms as well as the singular values, which extend slightly two recent results of Lin \cite{Lin14} and \cite{Lin16b}; see Theorems \ref{thm54} and \ref{thm37}.